- How might I feel?

 You will have the option of a follow up appointment with your local Clinical Genetics Service to further discuss how you are feeling and the impact the result can have on you and your family.
 They will be able to provide you with further information and direct you to where you can access further support.

 For women with ovarian cancer who have a mutation in the BRCA1 or BRCA2 genes, the risk of developing breast cancer is also increased.
 For a woman in the general population the lifetime risk of developing breast cancer is about 12 per cent (one in eight).
-If she has a BRCA1 or BRCA2 mutation, the risk is around 50 to 80 per cent.
+If she has a BRCA1 or BRCA2 mutation, the risk is around 65 to 80 per cent.
 Remember, an increased risk does not mean you definitely will develop breast cancer.
-There are a number of risk management options which we talk more about later in the guide.
+There are a number of risk management options available in section 7 of our Genetic testing guide.

 There is ongoing research into new treatment options for women with ovarian cancer who carry known mutations in the BRCA1 or BRCA2 gene.
-Studies indicate that the prognosis for BRCA1 or BRCA2 carriers can be better than for those with no gene mutation because carriers have an increased responsiveness to specific therapies.
-We talk more about the impact having a BRCA1 or BRCA2 gene mutation has on your treatment here.
+You can find our more about this research by visiting our Ovarian Cancer Clinical Trials Information Centre.
+Studies indicate that the prognosis (prediction of how your ovarian cancer might change in the future) for BRCA1 or BRCA2 carriers may be better than for those with no gene mutation because carriers have an increased responsive to specific therapies.
+We talk more about the impact of having a BRCA1 or BRCA2 gene mutation on your treatment in our Genetic testing guide.

-Your siblings will have a 50 per cent chance of also carrying the BRCA gene mutation and will be able to access predictive testing.
+Your siblings will have a 50 per cent chance of also carrying the BRCA1 or BRCA2 gene mutation and will be able to access predictive testing.

-Your children will also have a 50 per cent chance of inheriting the BRCA gene mutation.
+Your children will also have a 50 per cent chance of inheriting the BRCA1 or BRCA2 gene mutation.
 Testing is only available to adults over the age of 18 because the risk management options are either not available or not yet necessary for those under 18 and it is important that they make their own informed choice about whether to be tested.

 It’s important to note that both men and women who inherit a BRCA1 or BRCA2 mutation, whether or not they develop cancer themselves, may pass the mutation on to their sons and daughters.